KornelJahn/truenas-core-tailscale-jail/README.md

 - generates the `/etc/ipfw.rules` script that sets up `ipfw`; and
 - creates/extends `/etc/rc.local` to create a workaround for the bug that `ipfw nat` is not set up on jail start-up.

 Alternative script `setup-reverse-proxy.sh` sets up an `nginx` reverse proxy to forward ports in the tailnet-to-host direction.
+It takes the same arguments as `setup-ipfw-nat.sh`.

 ## Diagnostics